 26. Social Profile Links

-If you create 100 accounts on different social networks, and they all link to your website, it’s may be sign of an unnatural link tactic.
+If you create 100 accounts on different social networks, and they all link to your website, it’s may be a sign of unnatural link tactics.
 From what Google declares, these links are used only for indexing, so they won’t have a direct influence over the results order in the search engine.

-That’s right!
-And it shouldn’t come as a surprise, because if you’ll read the Google guidelines regarding link schemes, you’re going to see the following quote:
+It shouldn’t come as a surprise that Google saying in the quality guidelines that any links can be unnatural.
+If you’ll read the Google guidelines regarding link schemes, you’re going to see the following quote:

 If you emphasize “any links” and “may be considered” and you’re going to look at the above examples you’re going to see there’s a big gray area enveloping this hole unnatural link idea.
 Basically, any link building technique may be considered an intent to manipulate if you abuse it.